ices-taf/doc/rules.md

 - `process.bib`
 - `taf.bootstrap`

-(c) All text files that have non-ASCII characters must be encoded as UTF-8:
+(d) All text files that have non-ASCII characters must be encoded as UTF-8:

 - `enc.latin1`

 ### 1.2 Recommendations (warn)

 ### 1.3 Recommendations (note)

+(a) This string should not appear in TAF scripts, except in a custom
+    `bootstrap.R` script:

+- `http`

 **1.3.1 Files**